Instructor Wendi answers your questions about joining Ori-MAUL, the Original Martial Arts Uniting Ladies, and how we do taekwondo.

 How do I join?

 In 2020, it seems everything is changing all the time, so please get in touch if you are interested in joining!
-We have swapped to outdoor small-group park sessions in Cherry Hinton Hall and are running a Beginner’s Programme starting August 1st, 2020.
-In addition, you can check our calendar to see what’s going on, as that has the most up-to-date information.
+Things are moving back to normal, so our Tuesday and Friday sessions are now face-to-face, if outdoors.
+You can check our calendar to see what’s going on, as that has the most up-to-date information.

 In a normal year, we would train on Tuesdays and Fridays, from 7.40pm to 8.40pm.
 Classes take place at Queen Edith School, Godwin Way, Cambridge, CB1 8QP, in the Large Hall – if you scroll to the bottom of this page, you’ll see a Google Map link window showing you where to find us.